NicolasThierion/synapse/.github/CONTRIBUTING.md

 Of course, please write the tests for your code.
 You can run tests with `npm run test`, `npm run test:watch` or `npm run test:ci`

+## Demo app
+Run `npm start` to stat a dev server.
+Navigate to `http://localhost:4200/` to interact with the demo app.